I’ll now tell you a story, that you'll not believe,

-And he’d lots in his sack for girls and for boys.
+And he’d lots in his sack for both girls and for boys.

 Her presents - she saw them - came out of his sack,

-But when he then saw her, there was no going back.
+But he turned and he saw her; there was no going back.

 Well I peeped through the door.
-I hope it’s all right.”
+Oh I hope it’s all right.'

-Would you like to ride with me upon my big sleigh?"
+Would you like to ride with me upon my large sleigh?'

 I’m quite perfectly sure that I know what you’d do.

-So Brenda said: “Yes” before you could blink.
+So Brenda said: 'Yes,' well before you could blink.

 You’d be right if you thought it was cold in the snow.

-But Brenda climbed high up onto Santa's big sleigh
+But Brenda climbed high onto Santa's big sleigh;

-And with a tap on the reins they were up and away.
+Then a tap on the reins and they soon were away.

 Over hills, over countryside, cities and towns,

-She sat next to Santa and enjoyed looking down.
+She sat next to dear Santa and loved looking down.

 She could see where she lived - yes the roof of her house -

-And down came the sleigh just as quiet as a mouse.
+And then down came the sleigh just as quiet as a mouse.

-And down on her pillow she laid her small head.
+And then down on her pillow she laid her small head.

-And she’d wake up and know all was not as it seemed.
+And she’d wake up and know it was not as it seemed!

-And, with a fanciful mind, she does this with ease.
+With her fanciful mind, she could do this with ease.

-There was a card on the table right next to her bed:
+But she found a small card lying next to her bed:

 Copyright on all my poems